-The project chosen for this course is to design embedded software that controls and stabilizes an unmanned aerial vehicle (UAV), more specifically, a Quad-Rotor UAV, coined "QR" for short.
+The project chosen for this course is to design embedded software that controls and stabilizes an unmanned aerial vehicle (UAV), commonly known as a drone.
+In particular, the course centers around a quad-rotor drone, dubbed the Quadruple, developed (brewed!) in house by the Embedded Software group.
 This application has been chosen for a number of reasons:

-- the application is typical for many embedded systems, i.e., it integrates aspects from many different disciplines (mechanics, control theory, sensor and actuator electronics, signal processing, and last but not least, computer architecture and software engineering). - The application is contemporary.
-Today's low-cost RC (radio controlled) model-UAVs (such as quad rotors and helicopters) are only rudimentary controlled (if at all), which implies that only highly skilled hobby pilots are capable of flying these machines (i.e., simultaneously controlling vertical lift, roll, pitch, and yaw1) without crashing within a few seconds after lift-off.
-While perceived as the true sporting challenge, many recreational users (the author included) would prefer an aerial vehicle that is much easier to handle. - The application is typical for many air, land, and naval vehicles that require extensive embedded control software to achieve stability where humans are no longer able to perform this complicated, real-time task.
+- The application is typical for many embedded systems, i.e., it integrates aspects from many different disciplines (mechanics, control theory, sensor and actuator electronics, signal processing, and last but not least, computer architecture and software engineering). - The application is contemporary.
+Today's low-cost drones can be flown with ease because of the embedded software that stabilizes the drone by simultaneously controlling roll, pitch, and yaw1.
+Without such control software, even experienced pilots find it difficult to fly a drone in (windy) outdoor conditions without crashing a few seconds after lift off. - The application is typical for many air, land, and naval vehicles that require extensive embedded control software to achieve stability where humans are no longer able to perform this complicated, real-time task.
 Professional aerial vehicles such as helicopters, most airline and fighter jets totally rely on ES for stability.
-This also applies to submarines, surface ships, missiles, satellites, and space ships (future automobiles will also extensively rely on embedded software for safety-critical tasks such as steering, braking, etc., commonly denoted "X-by-wire"). - Last, but certainly not least, quad rotor vehicles are great fun, as shown by the rapidly increasing commercial interest in these toys (and this course).
+This also applies to submarines, surface ships, missiles, satellites, and space ships.
+Today's push towards self-driving cars is another domain that critically depends on much of the same technology. - Last, but certainly not least, quad rotor drones are great fun, as shown by the rapidly increasing commercial interest in these toys (and this course).

-Although designing embedded software that would enable a QR to autonomously hover at a given location or move to a specified location (a so-called autopilot) would by far exceed the scope of a 6 EECS credit course, the course project is indeed inspired by this very ambition!
-In fact, the project might be viewed as a prototype study aimed to ultimately design such a control system, where a pilot would remotely control the QR through a single joystick, up to the point where the UAV is entirely flown by software.
+Although designing embedded software that would enable a drone to autonomously hover at a given location or move to a specified location (a so-called autopilot) would by far exceed the scope of a 6 EECS credit course, the course project is indeed inspired by this very ambition!
+In fact, the project might be viewed as a prototype study aimed to ultimately design such a control system, where a pilot would remotely control the drone through a single joystick, up to the point where the UAV is entirely flown by software.

-1roll, pitch, and yaw are the three angles that constitute the UAV's attitude in 3D [7].
+1roll, pitch, and yaw are the three angles that constitute a drone's attitude in 3D [2].
 See Appendix A.